App Development: User Guide

 APPVIEW-STYLE

-"APPVIEW-STYLE" represents a detailed styling representation that can be attached to an APP-VIEW.
-The styling is generic in nature and it can be used for both mobile and web apps.
-This allows you to create styles that can be reused not just across multiple webapps but also between web and mobile apps.
+"APPVIEW-STYLE" represents a detailed styling representation that can be applied to an APP-VIEW.
+The styling is generic in nature, and it can be used for both mobile and web apps.
+This allows you to create styles that can be reused not just across multiple web apps but also between web and mobile apps.

 Attribute Description